William Bragge

 William Bragge, F.S.A., F.G.S., (31 May 1823 – 6 June 1884) was an English civil engineer, antiquarian and author.
 He established a museum and art gallery, and collected a notably comprehensive library of the literature on tobacco, in all its forms and almost all languages, with pamphlets, engravings and other publications filling 17 large volumes.
 The original and revised volumes constitute the earliest specialist bibliography in the English language.

-Early life
+Early life and education

 Bragge was born in Birmingham, where his father, Thomas Perry Bragg, was a jeweller.
 He had a brother, Joseph, six years younger.
 Bragge studied mechanics and mathematics in Birmingham, practical engineering with two firms in Birmingham, and trained as an engineer and railway surveyor.

 Career

 He began his career in 1845 as a civil engineer and began railway surveying, first as an assistant engineer, later as Chief Mechanical Engineer with the Birkenhead Railway for a portion of the Chester to Holyhead railroad line.

 With a recommendation from Sir Charles Fox, Bragge, representing Edward T. Belhouse & Co. of Manchester, was sent to Brazil where he worked on the project to light Rio de Janeiro with gas, as well as surveying the first railway in Brazil.
 For his fine work, Bragge received distinctions from the emperor Don Pedro II, including the Order of the Rose.
 Bragge built the first line that was hauled by the locomotive, La Porteña, on the Ferrocarril Oeste de Buenos Aires.
 In addition, he built gas and waterworks for the city of Buenos Aires.
 He was a founder of Argentina's Primitiva de Gas Company.

 Bragge returned to England in 1858, and in Sheffield from 1858 to 1872 was a managing director of John Brown & Company.
 In 1870, he became Master Cutler of Sheffield.
 He established an armour-plate manufactory in Sheffield as well.

 In 1872, Bragge went to Paris and was unsuccessful in developing a sewage system for Société des Engrais.
 Upon his return to Birmingham in 1876, he established a watch-making factory.